python-sge/sge/doc-src/pong.rst

 Now, we need to allow the players to repel the ball.
 We will do this with a collision event.
-Collision events, controlled by :meth:`sge.Object.event_collision`, occur when two objects touch each other.
+Collision events, controlled by :meth:`sge.dsp.Object.event_collision`, occur when two objects touch each other.

 We first need to verify what type of object we're colliding with.
 The most straightforward way is to use :func:`isinstance` to check whether